 Why?
 Because that’s the part of Facebook that gets the most attention.
 It’s most likely that you’ll generate engagement for your ad there.

-Remarketing is Another Tactic to Reduce Your Facebook CPM
+Remarketing Can Lower Your Facebook CPM

 For example, let’s say somebody visits your website today.
 The person left without buying anything.